detule/odbc-cli/README.md

 ### The object browser

 This panel can be shown/hidden by using the `[CTRL+t]` key combination.
 Initially, only the available connections are listed - these play the role of "root" nodes in a hierarchical tree of database objects.
 You can navigate between these objects using the arrow keys:  in addition to the up and down keys, pressing the right arrow is equivalent to asking the object to "expand" and itemize enclosing objects, be it catalogs, schemas, or tables.
 Pressing the left arrow whilst in the object browser is equivalent to asking the object to "collapse" and hide its "children".
-Therfore, when a connection is selected, pressing the right arrow will bring up a username/password connection dialog.
-After succesfully connecting to the database, you can expand/collapse the connection, catalogs, schemas, and tables - expanding a table brings up information about its column structure.
+Therefore, when a connection is selected, pressing the right arrow will bring up a username/password connection dialog.
+After successfully connecting to the database, you can expand/collapse the connection, catalogs, schemas, and tables - expanding a table brings up information about its column structure.

 This buffer is searchable - pressing the search key appropriate to your editing mode (vim or emacs) brings up a search bar at the top of the buffer that you can then use to zero-in on the particular table, for example, that you may be looking for.